 Temperature: Do not allow to fall below about 60ºF (15ºC).
 They thrive at 70ºF (21ºC).

 Soil: A well-drained potting mix is essential.
-Poor drainage can cause root rot, in which the plant becomes waterlogged and its leaves begin to fall, so make sure that the plant is never allowed to be exposed to standing water for an extended period of time.
+Poor drainage can cause root rot, in which the plant becomes waterlogged, and its leaves begin to fall, so make sure that the plant is never allowed to be exposed to standing water for an extended period.

-Fertilizer: Feed with a African Violet fertilizer every other week.
+Fertilizer: Feed with an African Violet fertilizer every other week.